dimitrakarakou/digital_cat_footprints/README.md

 and the ‘blogs_post_ids’ is available in the moreText.js script.

-More detailed descriptionclick <a target="_blank" href="https://dimitrakarakou.gr/digitalmedia/digital-cat-footprints"> here </a>
+More detailed description click <a target="_blank" href="https://dimitrakarakou.gr/digitalmedia/digital-cat-footprints"> here </a>

 Thank you.